catavolt-oss/catreact-examples/README.md

 These examples use the Catavolt React Libraries (Core + Extended)

+## Example Apps

+**Catavolt Default Client**
+The canonical implementation of a Catavolot Client Application.
+Good example of how to use Catavolt Extended Components.
+It also uses the React Router for history and navigation.

+**Humana Buzz**
+Use React Router and the ‘Core’ Catavolt React Components.
+A good example of a completely custom application.

 # Project Setup

 * If using Typescript (recommended), [WebStorm](https://www.jetbrains.com/webstorm/) is recommended as an ide, as it has very good Typescript support